 Eating so few carbs is challenging.
-Carbs taste good (obviously), and also make up a huge portion of the foods we eat.
-(The type of carbs you choose makes a difference.
-Here's why we love complex carbs and fruit.)
-Cutting them out so drastically means constantly reading food labels, cooking your own meals, and turning down classic treats.
-Surely the benefits of the keto diet must be worth it, right?
+Carbs taste good and also make up a huge portion of the foods we eat.
+The type of carbs you choose makes a difference.
+Cutting them out, particularly the complex carbs and fruits, so drastically mean constantly reading food labels, cooking your own meals, and turning down classic treats.

-Turns out, probably not.
 There is substantial evidence that following a keto diet (and staying in ketosis) can help reduce seizures in children with epilepsy, but even researchers concede that many of these children stop following the diet because it's just too difficult.
-Researchers have also looked into the keto diet as a possible strategy for managing diabetes, but the results are very mixed (learn more about if keto is a good idea when you have diabetes).
+Researchers have also looked into the keto diet as a possible strategy for managing diabetes, but the results are very mixed.
+So, you may want to learn more about if keto is a good idea when you have diabetes.

 Unless you're using the keto diet and ketosis to manage a medical condition (as advised by a doctor), there's probably not much benefit to making such drastic changes to your eating habits.
 Long-term weight loss is unlikely, and there are other nasty side effects like bad breath and potential electrolyte imbalances.

-That said, if you do decide that the keto diet is for you, be sure to seek out expert guidance.
+That said, if you decide that the keto diet is for you, learn more about how to start on the keto diet, including the pros and cons, with our ketogenic diet beginner's guide.
+More importantly, be sure to seek out expert guidance.
 "Because specific macronutrient breakdowns [for ketosis] vary from person to person, I'd recommend working with a registered dietitian nutritionist to create a specific plan," Gorin says.
 "You can find a dietitian using the "find an expert" tool at eatright.org."